 - Refrigerate curry leaves in an airtight container, wrapped in paper towels to absorb any excess moisture and they will stay good for 2 weeks

-- Air dry - I will usually buy 2 packs at a time and leave one pack in my refrigerator door.
-They eventually will dry up and get crisp, see photo below.
+- Air dry - I usually buy 2 packs at a time and leave one pack in my refrigerator door.
+They eventually will dry up and get crisp, see the photo below.
 Alternately, you can air dry them in a large tray lined with paper towels and let them sit at room temperature for 2 to 3 days.
 Then store them in a glass jar in your pantry.
 Air-dried curry leaves as well as curry leaves powder is also available on Amazon and in Indian grocery stores

-- Freeze - Keep the bag in your freezer, frozen curry leaves will change the color to darker green, but the taste and benefits will remain the same
+- Freeze - Keep the bag in your freezer, frozen curry leaves will change color to darker green, but the taste and benefits will remain the same

 Favorite Indian recipes using curry leaves